-- standard cylinder, which was measured from mass scans to be 0.9925. $A{33,amb}$ represents the isotopic ratio of m/z 33 in ambient air, which was estimated from natural abundance of elements to be 0.9860.
-Abundances of the deuterated isotopomer in ambient air and the undeuterated isotopomer in the standard are insignificant and neglected in this analysis. - 10 We monitor slow drift in the PTR-MS from the ratio between ambient methanol concentrations determined from isotopic dilution and directly outputted by the instrument: $R{33} = C{\text{methanol}}/C{33,\text{PTR-MS}}$.
+We monitor slow drift in the PTR-MS from the ratio between ambient methanol mixing ratios determined from isotopic dilution and directly outputted by the instrument: $R{33} = C{\text{methanol}}/C{33,\text{PTR-MS}}$.
 Here $C{33,\text{PTR-MS}}$ was calculated from Eq.
-(1) assuming a reaction rate of 2.6×10^{-9} cm3 s-1 (Zhao and Zhang, 2004) and instrument-specific transmission efficiencies.
-From two separate 3-day periods, the hourly averaged R{33} ranged - 15 between 0.82 and 0.92, with a mean (1 σ) of 0.87 (0.02).
+(1) assuming a reaction rate of $2.6 \times 10^{-9} \text{ cm}^3 \text{ s}^{-1}$ (Zhao and Zhang, 2004) and instrumentspecific transmission efficiencies.
+From two separate 3-day periods, the hourly averaged R{33} ranged between 0.82 and 0.92, with a mean (1σ) of 0.87 (0.02).
 The use of Eq.
-(1) thus appears to overestimate methanol concentration by 10 ~ 20 %, likely due to uncertainties and variability in k{C^+} and Tr.
-Without calibration standards for acetaldehyde and acetone for this period, we first used recommended k{C^+} from Zhao and Zhang (2004) to compute their concentrations following Eq.
-(1), and further corrected them for PTR-MS - 20 drift by applying the factor R{33} .
-Such adjustments could introduce additional biases to mean concentrations, but should be better for preserving temporal trends.
-As with cnts36 in (3), cnts{H2O+} was low pass filtered in Eq.
+(1) thus appears to overestimate methanol mixing ratio by 10-20%, likely due to uncertainties and variability in k{C+} and Tr.
+Without calibration standards for acetaldehyde and acetone for this period, we first used recommended k{C+} from Zhao and Zhang (2004) to compute their mixing ratios following Eq.
+(1), and further corrected them for PTR-MS drift by applying the factor R{33} .
+Such adjustments could introduce additional biases to mean mixing ratios, but should help preserving temporal trends.
+As with cnts36 in Eq.
+(3), cnts{H3O+} was low-pass-filtered in Eq.
 (1).

-3.3 Possible biases in the concentration measurements
+3.3 Possible biases in the mixing ratio measurements

 Because of the unit m/z resolution of the PTR-MS, different compounds very close in mass are not distinguished.
 Such is the case at m/z 59, where propanal and glyoxal can potentially interfere with the measurements of acetone.
-The PA of glyoxal is $675 \sim 691 \text{ kJ mol}^{-1}$ according to theoretical calculations (Wróblewski et al., 2007), probably too low to be ionized effectively by H_3O^+ .
-While the detection of propanal should be more efficient because of its greater PA at 784 kJ mol-1, Warneke et al. (2003) suggested that due to its short atmospheric lifetime (~9h), the background concentration of this industrially emitted compound should be low away from source.
+The PA of glyoxal is 675-691 kJ mol-1 according to theoretical calculations (Wróblewski et al., 2007), probably too low to be ionized effectively by H3O+.
+While the detection of propanal should be more efficient because of its greater PA at 784 kJ mol-1, Warneke et al. (2003) suggested that due to its short atmospheric lifetime (~9 h), the background level of this compound should be low away from predominantly industrial sources.

-- 5 Northway et al. (2004) suggested that heterogeneous reaction with O_3 on the inlet wall could lead to acetaldehyde formation, an artifact likely more severe for stratospheric air and for gas chromatography (Apel et al., 2008).
-Given our high manifold flow rate and short residence time, a large inlet-related artifact seems unlikely.
-O_3 concentration measured at Rame Head was usually below 20 ppb, with a diurnal fluctuations - 10 of $4 \sim 5$ ppb for SW winds.
-The lack of clear correlation between acetaldehyde and O_3 as well as the low magnitude and range in O_3 also do not support substantial heterogeneous production of acetaldehyde.
-Furthermore, in theory any artificially produced acetaldehyde in the inlet should not be correlated with vertical wind velocity.
-Nevertheless, with potential artifacts and without specific internal standards, our measured concentrations of acetone and acetaldehyde are more uncertain.
+Northway et al. (2004) suggested that heterogeneous reaction with O_3 on the inlet wall could lead to acetaldehyde formation, an artifact likely more severe for stratospheric air and for gas chromatography (Apel et al., 2008).
+Given our high manifold flow rate and short residence time, a large inletrelated artifact seems unlikely.
+O_3 mixing ratio measured at Rame Head was usually below 20 ppb, with a diurnal fluctuations of 4-5 ppb for SW winds.
+The lack of correlation between acetaldehyde and O_3 as well as the low magnitude and range in O_3 also do not support substantial heterogeneous production of acetaldehyde.
+Nevertheless, with potential artifacts and without specific internal standards, our measured mixing ratios of acetone and acetaldehyde are more uncertain.

-3.4 General trends in OVOC concentrations
+3.4 General behaviors in OVOC mixing ratios

-Concentrations of methanol, acetaldehyde, and acetone varied substantially due not only to local production and destruction, but also horizontal advective and turbulent transport.
-Figure 2 shows the OVOC concentrations vs. wind direction for $6 \sim 8$ June, 20 when a large low-pressure system passed by Plymouth, resulting in heavy precipitation at times and wind gusts up to 20 ms^{-1} .
-High winds and wet deposition likely reduced the PBL loadings of these OVOCs upwind, allowing observed concentrations to be more reflective of local changes.
-We separate concentrations to day (approximately one hour after sunrise to one hour before sunset) and night (one hour after sunset to one hour before sunrise).
-For methanol, the nighttime concentration was ~ 0.5 ppb and uniform with respect to wind direction.
-During the day, however, methanol concentration ranged from ~ 0.5 ppb to an order of magnitude higher; the latter generally occurred when winds were from the NW, possibly related to anthropogenic activity.
-Nighttime concentrations of acetaldehyde and acetone were also relatively steady at ~ 0.1 and 0.4 ppb, independent of wind direction.
-In contrast, daytime concentrations of acetaldehyde and acetone were 2 \sim 3 times the nighttime values, peaking from WSW.
+Mixing ratios of methanol, acetaldehyde, and acetone varied substantially due not only to local production and destruction, but also horizontal advective and turbulent transport.
+Figure 2 shows the OVOC mixing ratios vs. wind direction for 6-8 June, when a large low-pressure system passed by Plymouth, resulting in heavy precipitation at times and wind gusts up to 20 m s^{-1} .
+High winds and wet deposition likely reduced the PBL loadings of these OVOCs upwind, allowing observed mixing ratios to be more reflective of local changes.
+We separate mixing ratios to day (approximately 1 h after sunrise to 1 h before sunset) and night (1 h after sunset to